-An operation is, in SAPHostAgent, a set of command, executed in the configured order until the first failure happens, or the complete set was successfully executed.
+A custom operation is a set of commands, executed in the configured order until the first failure happens, or the complete set was successfully executed.
 The result of every single command is returned in the result of the operation itself.
 The configuration of the operations is expected in the sub-directory operations.d of the exe directory where SAPHostAgent was installed (generally on UNIX /usr/sap/hostctl/exe, and on windows C:\Program Files\SAP\hostctrl\exe).

 It is intended that custom operations are defined by the customer and distributed to the system landscape by customer specific deployment means.
-Focused Run does not deliver custom operations for Alert reactions or alert reaction and does not provide a deployment and distribution mechanism for custom operations.
+SAP Focused Run does not deliver custom operations for alert reactions or alert reaction and does not provide a deployment and distribution mechanism for custom operations.